xodio/xod-docs/docs/tutorial/013-custom-types/README.md

 Bind the current time and start the simulation.

+^ Add/Subtract hours

 ## Excercise

 Format the same datetime as "24.03.2019 9:47 am".

 1. Replace `format-timestamp` with the `unpack-datetime` node.
 2. Place an `am-pm` node and link it with the `HOUR` output.
 3. Place `if-else` node, link it with `AM` output and bind strings: "am" for `T` and "pm" for `F`.
 4. Construct a new datetime format using `concat` nodes as it is inside the `format-timestamp` node, including the "am"/"pm" suffix feature.

 Run the simulation and check it out.